qbancoffee/ftdi_jtag_programmer/README.md

 ```bash
 lsmod | grep ftdi
 ```
+Keep in mind that you'll have to repeat these steps if you unplug and plug it back in.

 The original program "PROG_CPLD.exe" is Windows program and although I have not tested it, you should be able to just run it from a command prompt with the following command.
 ```dos